 The greatest challenge for military fuel security will likely concern aviation fuel due to high air force fuel usage, relatively low levels of jet fuel storage, and the limited portion of refining capacity dedicated to jet fuel production.
 In modern large-scale conflicts, air forces use significantly larger quantities of fuel than other military branches.
 For example, during the 1990-1991 Gulf War, the US Air force used roughly five times (3,785,000 m3) as much fuel as was used by the US Army (783,000 m3).
+The importantly, while the ground forces can switch to using diesel, which is consumed in large quantities by the civilian sector and is thus more readily available, aircraft must use kerosene/jet fuel which is consumed in lower amounts by non-military sectors.
 Germany, the EU's largest consumer of kerosene, consumes 9,470 thousand tonnes of kerosene per year (11,837,500 m3).
 The amount of kerosene used in the Gulf war is equivalent to 32% of Germany's annual kerosene consumption.
 During the most active phase of the war in February 1991, 42,293,590 (42,294 m3) litres were used per day or roughly ten times Poland's average daily consumption.
 Meanwhile, the land forces usage of the Gulf War would only be 1% of Germany's annual diesel consumption.

-Moreover, only around 9% of crude oil is split into kerosene on average, with a potential maximum of around 20.5% of crude oil being refined into jet fuel.53 This relatively low fraction of refinery output that can be refined into kerosene should be borne in mind as an additional hurdle for the prospect of Europe being able to fuel a high intensity air war.
+Moreover, only around 9% of crude oil is split into kerosene on average, with a potential maximum of around 20.5% of crude oil being refined into jet fuel.
+54 This relatively low fraction of refinery output that can be refined into kerosene should be borne in mind as an additional hurdle for the prospect of Europe being able to fuel a high intensity air war.